White paperThe Enterprise Framework for Compliant, Scalable AI

 • Use Oracle's Redwood Personalization Helper Tool (Oracle Support Doc ID 2999756.1)

-• Visual Builder Studio (VBS) pages
+• Audit Visual Builder Studio (VBS) pages, Page Composer customizations, and deprecated UI elements.

 2. Conduct a Compliance & Workflow Impact Assessment

-• Identify business processes affected by Redwood
+• Identify business processes affected by Redwood.

-• Ensure legacy custom roles meet Redwood security standards
+• Ensure legacy custom roles meet Redwood security standards.

 3. Conduct an AI Readiness Assessment

-• Deploy AI Readiness programs by remediating Policy and compliance gaps
+• Deploy AI readiness programs by remediating policy and compliance gaps.

 4. Build a Phased Rollout Plan

-• Prioritize low-risk workflows (e.g., Employee Self-Service)
+• Prioritize low-risk workflows (e.g., Employee Self-Service).

-• Phase in high-impact modules (HR Core, Learning, Payroll)
+• Phase in high-impact modules (HR Core, Learning, Payroll).

-• Create domain-specific adoption roadmaps (Inventory, Manufacturing, PML Quality, etc.)
+• Create domain-specific adoption roadmaps (Inventory, Manufacturing, PML Quality, etc.).

 5. Stand Up a Test & Training Environment

-• Clone production into a secure sandbox
+• Clone production into a secure sandbox.

-• Run user training simulations
+• Run user training simulations.

 6. Enable Stakeholders Early

-• Train IT, Supply Chain, Quality and Compliance stakeholders
+• Train IT, Supply Chain, Quality and Compliance stakeholders.

-• Provide role-specific guides and preview walkthroughs
+• Provide role-specific guides and preview walkthroughs.

-• Gather feedback via hands-on sessions
+• Gather feedback via hands-on sessions.

 7. Execute Rollout with Change Enablement

-• Launch after passing User Acceptance Testing (UAT)
+• Launch after passing User Acceptance Testing (UAT).

-• Roll out communication toolkits: FAQs, Work Instructions, help desk enablement, “what’s changing” guides
+• Roll out communication toolkits: FAQs, Work Instructions, help desk enablement, "what's changing" guides.

-• Monitor early-stage issues and adjust quickly
+• Monitor early-stage issues and adjust quickly.

 8. Optimize Post-Go-Live

-• Gather user feedback and behavioral data
+• Gather user feedback and behavioral data.

-• Refactor or sunset outdated VBS components
+• Refactor or sunset outdated VBS components.

-• Continuously refine Redwood-enabled processes for performance and compliance
+• Continuously refine Redwood-enabled processes for performance and compliance.

 Best Practices to Accelerate Success